 Without generating revenues directly from readers, journalism is doomed, write the editors of FIPP and Innovation Media Consulting’s Innovation World Report in their editors’ letter for the 2018/19 edition.

 With digital advertising not media’s saving grace it once – from when most the industry “committed the sin” of putting all of their content online for free – promised to be, “it will never support our journalism”, John Wilpers and Juan Señor write.
 “Only journalism worth paying for will save journalism.”

-Innovation World Report 2018-2019 launches on 19 March at Digital Innovators’ Summit in Berlin.
+The Innovation World Report 2018-2019 was launched on 19 March at Digital Innovators’ Summit in Berlin.
 It is the 9th edition of the highly popular annual report.

 In their editors’ letter Wilpers and Señor write, “The future of magazine media has much potential… but without the support for the folks for whom we create all this great content, well, it will be increasingly unprofitable, and, ultimately, unsustainable.”

 They emphasise that “reader revenue is not simply subscriptions”, but includes a diverse portfolio of revenue streams from readers, from commerce to events and newer media formats.

 However, of subscriptions they say, “one of the pleasant discoveries after years of committing the media ‘original sin’ (putting content online for free) is that readers are finally willing to pay for our content… and not necessarily at bargain basement prices.

 “The very success of the internet – the massive tsunami of free information – has, in the end, actually worked against the web.
 Of all the free information out there, what’s trustworthy?
 Are the authors really experts, or are they poseurs?
 What is fake news?
 What is real?“